Gigaspaces/xap-docs/site/content/xap/12.2/security/security-concepts.markdown

 An attempt to authenticate the passed `UserDetails` object, returns a fully populated `Authentication` object (including granted authorities) if successful.
 On failure, an `AuthenticationException` is thrown.

 Further correspondence are done via this authenticated session context.
 The service has security interceptors which intercept each method call to verify the granted privileges.
 An `AccessDeniedException` is thrown if the user lacks sufficient privileges to perform an operation.

+# Authorization

+Authorization refers to the process of deciding whether a principal is allowed to perform an action/operation.
+A principal is first established by the authentication process, and then authorized by the authorization decision process, when performing actions.
+The authorization layer is used to intercept unauthorized access to data and restrict operations.
+It also maps users to specific authorities and allows grouping of authorities into roles.

+XAP Security architecture has been designed to meet the needs of enterprise application security.
+XAP provides a complete experience throughout all the components, for a useful, configurable and extend-able security system.

 # Encryption